Updated June 24, 2019

 In 2016, President Rouhani announced that his administration would be pursuing a legislative agenda to “give equal opportunities to the disabled so that they have a fairer life.”
 The administration submitted a bill to Parliament which, among other things, would extend health insurance coverage to a wider range of medical and rehabilitation services, provide incentives for employers to hire disabled people, require that public transportation vehicles and terminals be made accessible and establish a committee made up of people with disabilities to monitor the enforcement of laws protecting the disabled.
 The “Bill on the Protection of the Rights of the Disabled” had support from activists both inside and outside of Iran.
 Iranian activists launched a social media campaign including an online petition calling for its immediate passage.
 The Center for Human Rights in Iran also gave their endorsement, calling the bill “vital legislation.”

 Parliament passed the bill on December 28, 2017 by a margin of 195-2, but it was struck down three weeks later by the Guardian Council, which argued that the bill’s definitions of ‘disabled people’ was too vague and several of its provisions, including the establishment of an independent monitoring committee, were unconstitutional.
-A revised version is reportedly currently in the final stages of deliberation in Parliament.
+A revised version passed and came into effect in April 2018.
+However, activists have noted that the Rouhani administration has failed to allocate sufficient funds for its implementation in the 2019-2020 budget.

 Since his first presidential campaign, Rouhani has been outspoken in his opposition to gender-based discrimination and support from female voters was instrumental in both of his electoral victories.
 In a 2014 televised address, he declared that in Iran “women must enjoy equal opportunity, equal protection and equal social rights," and that discrimination against women has no basis in Islamic law.
 Although Iranian women still face a myriad of severe legal and customary forms of discrimination, the Rouhani administration has succeeded in making some small but meaningful inroads in protecting and expanding women’s rights and freedoms.